nhsx/open-source-policy/open-source-policy.md

 * Lead developer - writing and updating new software

-* Maintainer - all quality assurance, including testing, reporting or fixing bugs, monitoring issues and responsibility for stable releases.
+* Maintainer - all quality assurance, including testing, reporting or fixing bugs, monitoring issues and responsibility for stable releases

-* Information governance lead - ensuring that all licences are appropriate and all data handled appropriately.
+* Information governance lead - ensuring that all licences are appropriate and all data handled appropriately

-* Community or user lead - ensuring that feedback and comms are managed appropriately, and that documentation is up to date.
+* Community or user lead - ensuring that feedback and comms are managed appropriately, and that documentation is up to date

 Even relatively small projects will require a member of staff to ensure that user needs are being met.
 Large projects should have separate members of staff for each of the above.